CIRA-Pulsars-and-Transients-Group/mwa-vcs-fluxcal/README.md

 angular resolution using the options `--coarse_res` and `--fine_res`, where the coarse resolution must be cleanly divisible by the fine resolution (in arcmin).
 As a general rule, the fine resolution should be smaller than around 1/5 of the width of the tied-array beam.
-Also note that the figures made with `--plot_pb` and `--plot_images` will be shown with coarse pixels, where the value for each coarse pixel is the mean of the fine pixels computed within it.
+Also note that the sky plots will be shown with coarse pixels, where the value for each coarse pixel is the mean of the fine pixels computed within it.
 The `--max_pix_per_job` option specifies how many fine pixels will be computed in memory at a given time.
 It can be tweaked depending on the available CPU and memory resources.

 ## Notes on frequency and time steps
 The system temperature, gain, and thus the SEFD are all functions of frequency